Halloween Spooktacular

-Halloween Spooktacular is an annual Halloween event that takes place at SeaWorld Orlando just outside of Orlando, Florida, SeaWorld San Antonio in San Antonio, Texas and SeaWorld San Diego in San Diego, California.
-The event debuted in 2008 at the Orlando, San Diego and San Antonio parks.
-It was suspended for several years at the San Antonio park and was reintroduced in 2016.
-The event is specifically designed for children and includes trick-or-treating for all guests.
+Halloween Spooktacular is an annual Halloween event that takes place at SeaWorld Orlando, SeaWorld San Antonio, and SeaWorld San Diego.
+The event debuted in 2008 at all three parks.
+It was suspended for several years at the San Antonio park, but was reintroduced in 2016.
+The event is intended for children and includes trick-or-treating for all guests.

-Locations

-Halloween Spooktacular is run inside the 200 acre SeaWorld Orlando park, the 250 acre SeaWorld San Antonio park, and the 189 acre SeaWorld San Diego park.

-Event

-Halloween Spooktacular generally features attractions such as special Sesame Street shows, trick-or-treating, party zones, face painting, hayrides and other strolling park entertainment such as costumed characters.
+Halloween Spooktacular features attractions such as Halloween-themed Sesame Street live shows from costumed performers, trick-or-treating, party zones, face painting, and hayrides.